contiki-os/contiki/platform/jn516x/README.md

 Uploading an example
 --------------------

-On Linux: if you want to upload the compiled firmware to a node via the serial boot loader you need first to manually enter the boot loader mode by pressing the reset button (active for ~5 seconds, after which the currently uploaded application is executed).

-On Windows the bootloader is active by default.

-Immediately after the mote has entered the bootloader mode, run the `upload` command to program the binary image on it:
+Run the `upload` command to program the binary image on it:
 `make hello-world.upload MOTE=0`

 The `MOTE` argument is used to specify to which of the ports the device is connected.
 For example, if there is a single mote connected to `/dev/ttyUSB3` in Linux (or, alternatively, `COM3` in Windows), the right command would be:
 `make hello-world.upload MOTE=3`

+Note that on Windows, the FTDI drivers are able to switch the board to programming mode before uploading the image.
+On linux, the drivers are not able to do so yet.
+We use a modified bootloader for JN516x, available on request, where nodes wait 5s in programming mode after a reset.
+You simply need to reset them before using `make upload`.

 Listening to output
 --------------------

 Run the `login` command to start the `serialdump` application.
 `make login MOTE=3`

-After the application has started, press the reset button on the mote.
+On linux: after the application has started, press the reset button on the node.

-*Troubleshooting:* if the serial port application is not starting or terminates with an error, try navigating `tools/sky` and recompiling the executable for your platform with `make`.

 Platform-specific make targets
 ------------------------------